kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 while keeping platform standards framework-neutral.
 That can be attractive in polyglot or rapidly evolving organizations.

-## The Spring Comparison Should Therefore Be Organizational
+## The Spring Comparison Should Therefore Be Organizational { #organizational-comparison }

 The wrong comparison is: